 At this point I decided I didn’t have enough time to make cookies, clean/fix the kitchen and get the boys to football on time, so I decided to make bar cookies instead.
 I dumped the rest for the dough into a 7×11 baking dish and popped it in the oven.
 My son and I figured out how the cook top came apart and cleaned up the mess, but even after it was clean, the clicking would start again once we plugged it back in.
 Fortunately, a few hours later when my husband got home, checked it out and it had had time to dry, it was working normally again.

 So now, after all that, the big question probably is. . . were the cookies worth all the trouble.
 Definitely!
 My husband likes the cookie version best, but I thought the bar cookies were best.
 The bar cookies tasted like a blondie with the dense, rich texture and taste you would expect from a brownie.
 The cookies were a bit more chewy with a crisp exterior.
 Each bite of both is loaded with coconut, pecans and oatmeal surrounded by sweet buttery maple brown sugar chewiness.
 I don’t normally like nuts in my cookies, but I loved them in these.

-Bake 18 to 20 minutes, until golden brown and set, rotating positions halfway through the baking process.
+- Bake 18 to 20 minutes, until golden brown and set, rotating positions halfway through the baking process.
 Cool on the baking sheets 5 minutes; transfer to a wire rack to cool completely.
-Makes about 2 1/2 dozen cookies.

 I found this recipe in the Relish Magazine that came in my local paper.
 This is the 4th post in our 12 Weeks of Christmas Cookies posts.
 Be sure and check out all of the fabulous cookies the other 12 weeks of Christmas Cookies bakers baked up this week.